CodePushGo/website/src/content/blog/en/fix-capacitor-version-mismatch-errors.md

 ### Best Practices

-To ensure long-term stability, consider these best practices for managing Capacitor versions effectively.
+To ensure long-term stability, consider these best practices for managing React Native versions effectively.
 These methods have been successfully applied in over 750 production apps [\[1\]](https://capgo.app/).

 -   **Version Control**